Best Medicare Advantage Plans in 2025

 - 24/7 nurse line

-Depending on the carrier and plan you choose, these extra perks may come at no additional cost to you.
-Instead, you’ll pay the same monthly premium that you’d pay if you’re enrolled in Original Medicare — your Part A (often $0) plus your Part B premium.
+Depending on the carrier and plan, these extra perks may come at no additional cost.
+Instead, policyholders pay the same monthly premium they’d pay if enrolled in Original Medicare — the Part A (often $0) plus the Part B premium.

 Is a Medicare Advantage Plan Right for Me?

-Medicare Advantage plans make the Medicare marketplace more competitive and give you more choices with your health insurance benefits later in life.
-In some cases, choosing a Medicare Advantage plan may even save you money thanks to Part B payment assistance, where the carrier pays some of your Part B premium.
-Plus, you get the added security of dental, vision, and hearing benefits that Original Medicare leaves out.
+Medicare Advantage plans make the Medicare marketplace more competitive and give you more choices with your health insurance benefits.
+In some cases, choosing a Medicare Advantage plan may even save you money thanks to Part B payment assistance, in which the carrier pays some of your Part B premium.
+Plus, you get the added security of dental, vision and hearing benefits that Original Medicare leaves out.
 Watch our video below to learn more about what Original Medicare won’t cover, so you can decide if a Medicare Advantage plan is right for you.

-Of course, there are some disadvantages with MA plans.
-Medicare Advantage plans come with geographical and network restrictions; you might not be able to see the doctors you’re currently seeing.
-And you might spend a lot more if you need to see an out-of-network provider.
+Of course, there are some disadvantages with these plans.
+Medicare Advantage plans come with geographical and network restrictions, so you may not be able to see the doctors you’re currently seeing.
+And you may spend a lot more if you need to see an out-of-network provider, particularly with HMO plans.

 Whether a Part C plan makes sense for you depends on several factors.
 In general, Medicare Advantage plans are a better fit for healthy adults who are fine seeing in-network providers.
-Many plans charge higher copays and deductibles, which can add up if you need to see specialists a lot.
+Many plans charge higher copays and deductibles, which can add up if you need to see specialists frequently.

-For some seniors and other Medicare beneficiaries, the value of the benefits might outweigh any disadvantages.
-If you have certain medical conditions such as diabetes, a special needs Medicare Advantage plan and/or insulin savings program could help you save money.
-Or, if you wear hearing aids, a hearing aid benefit might make a Medicare Advantage plan worthwhile, despite higher deductibles and copays.
+For some Medicare beneficiaries, the value may outweigh any disadvantages.
+If you have certain medical conditions, such as diabetes, a special needs Medicare Advantage plan or insulin savings program could help you save money.
+If you wear hearing aids, a hearing aid benefit may make a Medicare Advantage plan worthwhile despite higher deductibles and copays.

 - Low-cost or $0 monthly premium plans available